renebarto/baremetal/doc/02-setting-up-a-project.md

 Without going into too much detail, the code performs the following steps:

-- line 41: the startup code is part of the `.text.boot` subsection defined in the linker definition file
+- Line 41: the startup code is part of the `.text.boot` subsection defined in the linker definition file
-- line 45: this is the entry point for the \_start function, essentially the entry point of our code
+- Line 45: this is the entry point for the \_start function, essentially the entry point of our code
-- line 47-51: determine which core the code is running on, and jump to `core0` if the core id is 0.
+- Line 47-51: determine which core the code is running on, and jump to `core0` if the core id is 0.
 We'll explain the MPIDR_EL1 register, among others, a bit later
-- line 53-55: in other cases we loop waiting for an event (effectively halting the core)
+- Line 53-55: in other cases we loop waiting for an event (effectively halting the core)
-- line 61-62: the stack pointer is set just below the code
+- Line 61-62: the stack pointer is set just below the code
-- line 64-70: information on the `.bss` section is retrieved.
+- Line 64-70: information on the `.bss` section is retrieved.
 If the .bss section is empty, we jump to `empty_bss`
-- line 74-78: write 0 to the next 8 bytes of the .bss section, and while not at the end, repeat
+- Line 74-78: write 0 to the next 8 bytes of the .bss section, and while not at the end, repeat
-- line 82: call to the main() function in `tutorial/02-setting-up-a-project/main.cpp`
+- Line 82: call to the main() function in `tutorial/02-setting-up-a-project/main.cpp`
-- line 84: when main() returns, also halt core 0
+- Line 84: when main() returns, also halt core 0

 For more information on ARM assembly code code also [getting-started-with-ARM-assembly-language](cpu/getting-started-with-ARM-assembly-language.pdf).
 For more information on the `MPIDR_EL1` register see also [ARM Cortex-A53 System Registers](cpu/arm-cortex-a53-system-registers.md) and [Arm® Architecture Registers](cpu/ARM-architecture-registers.pdf) page 1390.